MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 Jupyter notebooks are stored in an [Azure Storage](/azure/storage/) account linked to your Azure Quantum workspace.

+> [!NOTE]
-When notebooks are used in a workspace, [Cross-Origin Resource Sharing (CORS)](/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) in enabled on the linked Azure Storage account.
+> When notebooks are used in a workspace, [Cross-Origin Resource Sharing (CORS)](/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) in enabled on the linked Azure Storage account.
 If you do not want to enable CORS for your Azure Storage account, please do not visit the **Jupyter Notebooks** blade in the portal.
 If you have visited the blade previously and now no longer want to enable CORS, you can directly edit your storage account to remove any existing CORS rules.

 ## Limitations